tighten/jigsaw-blog-template/source/_posts/mailchimp-newsletters.md

 featured: true
 ---

 [Mailchimp](https://mailchimp.com/) is a fantastic marketing platform, and takes the pain out of managing email lists and campaigns.
-The Blog skeleton comes with a beautiful pre-built newsletter form, that only needs a Mailchimp list URL to send to.
+The blog starter template comes with a beautiful pre-built newsletter form, that only needs a Mailchimp list URL to send to.

 To begin accepting subscribers, simply add your list URL to the form `action` in the `source/_components/newsletter-signup.blade.php` file.